 I also see this as a great learning process to see where my body is at.
 It gets addicting to watch what colour zone you’re in and my first two classes I spent way too much time in the red.
 They want you to be in the orange/red about 20 minutes of your workout, the rest should be in the green.
 This tells me that I actually need to slow it down and not push myself as hard as I do sometimes.

 At the end of each class, they will email you your results so that you can compare over time.
 I don’t have the results from my first class, but below is a comparison of my second and third classes.
 The third class is when I really focused on my breathing and attempting to spend more time in the green.
 I still need to work on that more but it’s really awesome to be able to see that improvement.
 Over time I know that my conditioning will get better and I’ll be able to push myself more and not shoot right up to red.

 I’m going to be saving all of these emails and can’t wait to compare them further down the road!

-I’m putting myself through a six week challenge right now.
+I’m putting myself on a six-week challenge right now.
 I’m going to be going three times a week (at least) for six weeks and I’m very curious to see how my weight and body composition changes over that time.
 I’ve been going for one week already, and I am booked in three more times for this next week.
-After that they should be officially launched and I will be able to book more classes through their app.
+After that, they should be officially launched and I will be able to book more classes through their app.
 I have no doubt that I will be seeing results with this.

 When I was going to the regular gym before I would spend a total of about 20-25 minutes doing cardio, and about 20 minutes doing the weight machines.
 I would increase the speed and the weights but I never left feeling the way that I have felt when I finish a workout at Orangetheory.